A baby--Skyrme model with anisotropic DM interaction: Compact skyrmions revisited: Summary

-This paper constitutes an initial step for the construction of soliton solutions for our new model.
-The following problems have to be solved in order: \begin{itemize} \item All our results were on the circular symmetric ansatz and it would certainly be interesting to lift this symmetry.
-The higher topological charge, non-circular solutions certainly exist in the model. \item Since the magnetic skyrmion often forms various platonic lattice structures, so in our model, some novel structure might appear by the conjunction or competition between the DMI and the 4th order terms. \item The fermionic vacuum functional has its own soliton solutions for the model where the energy density comprises the sum of the valence fermions and an infinite sum of the Dirac sea fermions.
-The well-known Atiyah-Patodi-Singer index theorem implies the existence of such soliton solutions.
-The analysis is a little complicated but the results are certainly interesting. \end{itemize}
+\item The fermionic vacuum functional has its own soliton solutions for the model where the energy density comprises the sum of the valence fermions and an infinite sum of the Dirac sea fermions.
+The well-known Atiyah--Patodi--Singer index theorem implies the existence of such soliton solutions.
+The analysis is slightly complicated; nonetheless, the results are certainly interesting. \end{itemize}

-We shall report on these issues in separate papers.
+We shall report on these issues in future studies.

 0.5cm